 Property owners should not overlook playground equipment that is left on the property.
 Equipment should be inspected once a year to ensure any wear and tear is noted and maintained.
 The surfaces surrounding all playground equipment should have a material installed that will absorb any shock experienced should a child fall, lessening the chances of injury.

 Any object that can persuade a curious child into an area certifies as an attractive nuisance.
 Hazardous property conditions can lead to accidents that range vastly in severity.
-A premises liability attorney will help victims hold negligent property owners responsible for dangerous conditions.
+A premises liability lawyer will help victims hold negligent property owners responsible for dangerous conditions.